ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 Let's illustrate with a basic storage dApp example where users can store and retrieve a number.

-Every step, we'll add a new feature and explain the difference between `TEN` and `Ethereum`.
+At every step, we'll add a new feature and explain the difference between `TEN` and `Ethereum`.

 ## Step 1: Basic contract with a Public Variable